lusiliang93/16623-facial-landmark/README.md

    - Understanding the codes and check if it is feasible to use these open sources to develop an Xcode project;
    - How to modify the original codes so as to be more robust and have better performance(accuracy and speed);
    - Learn how to use Metal API so as to check if it is feasible to use Metal to get access to the GPU to realize the speedup;(we may not use Metal)
-   - Try to realize other functions such as pose estimation depending on the basic version.
+   - Try to realize other functions such as pose estimation depending on the basic version;
+   - How to build dlib on iOS;

 - Goals and Deliverables
   - Goals:
      - We must successfully develop a facial landmark iOS app
-     - We have to speed up the basic version at least 5 times using Accelerate Framework
+     - We have to speed up the basic version at least 5 times using Accelerate Framework and GPUImage
   - Extra goals:
      - We would try to learn Metal API and get much faster version
      - We would add additional function like head pose estimation